Beef Tallow vs. Vegetable Oil: A Nutritional Showdown for Better Health

 In recent years, the options available when it comes to cooking fats have appeared limitless.

 Among all the types of oils mentioned above, vegetable oil is the most popular today.
-But thanks to perception changes, people are coming back to know beef tallow, an animal fat that has been in the market for centuries now.
+But thanks to perception changes, people are coming back to know beef tallow, an animal fat that has been on the market for centuries now.

 Then questions arise: How do these two fats compare?
 Of the two, which could you use when preparing your delicious meals?